 As a web developer, one of the thorniest issues I run into is testing functionality in my web UI.
 I understand the importance of automated software testing, but writing tests for a UI is difficult.
 For starters, parsing HTML your server generates is difficult.
 It is possible to run your tests in a system like Selenium, which automates browsers.
-However, I’ve found that setting up Selenium can be a real chore.
+An alternative is to use a tool like JSDOM.

 Your First DOM

 Using JSDOM is very simple.
 JSDOM expects that you pass some valid HTML to its constructor.
 Then, it’ll parse that HTML just like a browser does.
 From there, you as a developer have an API which reads and changes the content of the in-memory DOM.
 Perhaps the simplest explanation is an example.